shorepine/tulipcc/docs/music.md

  - Sample CV inputs from an ADC to control other events on Tulip
  - Send MIDI in and out, from code.
 You can write code to respond to MIDI messages to do whatever you want
  - Share a common sequencer clock across multiple apps, for example, a drum machine and an arpeggiator
- - Add global EQ, chorus or reverb to the audio output
+ - Add global EQ, chorus, echo or reverb to the audio output
  - A scale and chord library to define musical notes in code, e.g. `music.Chord("F:min")`
  - Have total low level control of all oscillators, specifying their filters, waveform, modulation sources, ADSRs